× Close

 • Partner: University of Maine Cooperative Extension

 • There is an unmet need among Maine’s small business owners and employees to get high-quality training in key elements of business from the Maine Business School (MBS) and the University of Maine Cooperative Extension (CE).
-Across dozens of conversations with business owners and leaders and connections with state agencies, it is clear that there are many individuals throughout the state who need additional knowledge about many of the core areas of business.
-Training Maine’s distributed workforce in these building blocks of business education through dynamic, online courses enables MBS and CE to meet participants where they are at and lets them learn at their own pace while earning a UMS badge upon successful completion.
-The MBS and CE have identified an opportunity to develop micro-badges around key business topics to support small business owners and workforce training badly needed in the state of Maine.
-Starting with a pilot offering called “Finances in a Flash”, CE proposes to build a stackable set of micro-badges under the Business in a Flash brand.
-Each micro-badge will take participants between 90 and 120 minutes to complete at the cost of only $24.99.
-Successful completion will earn the participant a University of Maine System (UMS) badge.
+Training Maine’s distributed workforce in core areas of business education through dynamic, online courses enables MBS and CE to meet participants where they are at and lets them learn at their own pace while earning a University of Maine System badge upon successful completion.
+The MBS and CE developed micro-badges around key business topics to support small business owners and workforce training badly needed in the state of Maine.

 • Project Lead: Hannah Carter, Ph.D.